 Future-Oriented Financial Information: Forward-Looking Information includes future-oriented financial information or financial outlook within the meaning of securities laws, including information regarding Innergex’s expected production, projected revenues, Projected Free Cash Flows (defined below) and intention to pay dividends quarterly, the estimated project size, costs and schedule, including expected obtainment of permits, start of construction, work conducted and start of commercial operation for development projects and prospective projects and other statements that are not historical facts.
 Such information is intended to inform readers of the potential financial impact of expected results, of the expected commissioning of development projects, of the potential financial impact of completed and future acquisitions and of Innergex’s ability to sustain current dividends and to fund its growth.
 Such information may not be appropriate for other purposes.

-Assumptions: Forward-Looking Information is based on certain key expectations and assumptions made by Innergex, including, without restriction, those concerning production, hydrology, wind regimes, geothermal resources and solar irradiation, performance of operating facilities, project performance, economic, financial and financial market conditions, Innergex’s success in developing and constructing new facilities, expectations and assumptions concerning availability of capital resources, economic and financial conditions, timely performance by third parties of contractual obligations, receipt of regulatory approvals and Innergex’s ability to execute its strategy for building shareholder value.
+Assumptions: Forward-Looking Information is based on certain key expectations and assumptions made by Innergex, including, without restriction, those concerning production, hydrology, wind regimes, and solar irradiation, performance of operating facilities, project performance, economic, financial and financial market conditions, Innergex’s success in developing and constructing new facilities, expectations and assumptions concerning availability of capital resources, economic and financial conditions, timely performance by third parties of contractual obligations, receipt of regulatory approvals and Innergex’s ability to execute its strategy for building shareholder value.

 Risks and Uncertainties: Forward-Looking Information involves risks and uncertainties that may cause Innergex’s actual results or performance to be materially different from those expressed, implied or presented by the Forward-Looking Information.
-These are referred to in the “Risk Factors” section below and include, without limitation: the ability of Innergex to execute its strategy for building shareholder value; variability in hydrology, wind regimes, solar irradiation and geothermal resources; delays and cost overruns in the design and construction of projects; the ability to secure new power purchase agreements or renew any power purchase agreement (also referred to as “PPAs”, as further defined below); fluctuations affecting prospective power prices; health, safety and environmental risks; uncertainties surrounding the development of new facilities; obtainment of permits; equipment failure or unexpected operation and maintenance activity; interest rate fluctuations and financing risk; financial leverage and restrictive covenants governing current and future indebtedness; the possibility that Innergex may not declare or pay a dividend; failure to realize the anticipated benefits of completed and future acquisitions; changes in governmental support to increase electricity to be generated from renewable sources by independent power producers; variability of installation performance and related penalties; litigation; performance of major counterparties; social acceptance of renewable energy projects; relationships with stakeholders; equipment supply; exposure to many different forms of taxation in various jurisdictions; changes in general economic conditions; regulatory and political risks; ability to secure appropriate land; reliance on various forms of PPAs (further defined below); availability and reliability of transmission systems (including due to reliance on third parties); foreign market growth and development risks; foreign exchange fluctuations; assessment of water, wind, solar and geothermal resources and associated electricity production; natural disasters and force majeure; cybersecurity; a credit rating that may not reflect actual performance of Innergex or a lowering (downgrade) of the credit rating; revenues from certain facilities will vary based on the market (or spot) price of electricity; risks related to U.S. production and investment tax credits, changes in U.S. corporate tax rates and availability of tax equity financing; risks inherent in geothermal resources; adverse claims to property title; and reputational risks arising from misconduct of representatives of Innergex.
+These are referred to in the “Risk Factors” section below and include, without limitation: the ability of Innergex to execute its strategy for building shareholder value; variability in hydrology, wind regimes, solar irradiation; delays and cost overruns in the design and construction of projects; the ability to secure new power purchase agreements or renew any power purchase agreement (also referred to as “PPAs”, as further defined below); fluctuations affecting prospective power prices; health, safety and environmental risks; uncertainties surrounding the development of new facilities; obtainment of permits; equipment failure or unexpected operation and maintenance activity; interest rate fluctuations and financing risk; financial leverage and restrictive covenants governing current and future indebtedness; the possibility that Innergex may not declare or pay a dividend; failure to realize the anticipated benefits of completed and future acquisitions; changes in governmental support to increase electricity to be generated from renewable sources by independent power producers; variability of installation performance and related penalties; litigation; performance of major counterparties; social acceptance of renewable energy projects; relationships with stakeholders; equipment supply; exposure to many different forms of taxation in various jurisdictions; changes in general economic conditions; regulatory and political risks; ability to secure appropriate land; reliance on various forms of PPAs (further defined below); availability and reliability of transmission systems (including due to reliance on third parties); foreign market growth and development risks; foreign exchange fluctuations; assessment of water, wind, and solar resources and associated electricity production; natural disasters and force majeure; cybersecurity; a credit rating that may not reflect actual performance of Innergex or a lowering (downgrade) of the credit rating; revenues from certain facilities will vary based on the market (or spot) price of electricity; risks related to U.S. production and investment tax credits, changes in U.S. corporate tax rates and availability of tax equity financing; adverse claims to property title; and reputational risks arising from misconduct of representatives of Innergex.

 Although Innergex believes that the expectations and assumptions on which Forward-Looking Information is based are reasonable under the current circumstances, readers are cautioned not to rely unduly on this Forward-Looking Information as no assurance can be given that it will prove to be correct.
 Forward-Looking Information contained herein is made as at the date of its publication on this Website (unless an earlier date is indicated) and Innergex does not undertake any obligation to update or revise any Forward-Looking Information, whether as a result of events or circumstances occurring after the date hereof, unless so required by law.